bowo-prasetyo/forkbuild/docs/Protocol.md

 current viewer's session, not a committed placement.
 The committed placement becomes part of the domain model (World/Brick) only after PlaceBrickCommand executes.

+Transform Gesture State (added 0.1.46) is explicitly excluded from the protocol.
+TransformGizmoState (gesture mode/axis, active flag, pivot, selection bounds, captured initial transforms) and the transient gizmo hover/active handle state describe an in-progress viewport gesture in the current viewer's session — they are never serialized, never transmitted, and never enter command history.
+The ONLY protocol-visible output of an interactive gizmo gesture is new position/rotation values on the affected Bricks, persisted (when session persistence is enabled) as exactly one `transform-selection` command inside the optional command-history envelope described in 0.1.37.
+A replayed history reproduces the gesture's RESULT — never its intermediate previews, and never the gesture itself.
+Two viewers performing "the same drag" produce the same command; the pointer path that got them there is not part of the protocol and does not need to be.

+Groups (0.1.43) and transform gestures: a transform gesture — keyboard or gizmo — changes only the transforms of the selected bricks.
+Group membership (whatever structure carries it) is never modified by a transform gesture, and the gizmo itself carries no group identity at
+all: it receives a resolved selection (items + bounds + pivot).
+Undoing a gesture restores every affected brick's prior transform in one step.

 WorldPosition